 Two teenagers on neighboring farms steal glances and hide their romance from their feuding fathers.
-Little do these love-birds know, however, that their fathers are actually good friends who've hatched a plan- with the help of a mystical roving side-show and its equally mysterious ring master - to get these two lovers down the aisle!
-But be careful what you wish for.
-Because to bring these families together... they must first be torn apart!
-Written by
+However, the fathers are actually good friends who have hatched a plan--with help from a mystical roving sideshow and its equally-mysterious ringmaster--to get the two lovebirds down the aisle.
+But in order to bring these families together, they must first be torn apart.Written by

 12 of 14 people found this review helpful.

 Was this review helpful to you?